Table of Contents

 No. Scientists are testing many products to see whether they help protect against infection with HIV and/or other STDs.
 Some of these products have proven safe enough in lab studies that they are now being tested in people.
 However, no safe and effective microbicide is currently available to the public.

-Microbicides have been in development for the past 15 years.
+Microbicides have been in development for over 15 years.
 A number of studies conducted on the early products failed to find an effective microbicide.

 However, there is hope that a new group of microbicides that contain HIV drugs will be more effective.
 Unlike earlier products, these newer microbicides do not have to be applied at the time of sex.
 They may be used daily as a gel or possibly as a vaginal ring that may only need to be inserted once a month.